dwmw2/PD-Stepper-Blinds/INSTALLATION.md

 ## 4. Terminate Power Cable

 Bring the power cable through the gap in the base plate alongside the motor cable, and terminate it in a 3-pin JST-PH plug.
+Vcc is the middle pin of the 3-pin plug, and GND is the pin closest to the edge.
+An optional reed switch can be connected between GND and the NTC pin, which is closest to the centre of the assembly.

 ## 5. Connect Assembly